 Living DNA uses a cheek swab sample to uncover your heritage and ethnicity.
 It takes 10 to 12 weeks to process and customize your results using the DNA sequencing process.
 With your results, you can see a breakdown of your ancestry across 80 regions (if you have British or Irish heritage, you can see where you originated from within each country), as well as your maternal and paternal lineages.

 In addition to being available online, Living DNA gives users the option to have their results printed into a personalized coffee table book and sent to them.

 Let’s talk security and privacy: Living DNA says it securely stores and encrypts users’ genetic information using barcodes rather than personal information to identify samples.
 Living DNA doesn’t use genetic data for any purpose without your consent (other than what’s needed for the test).

+Living DNA does not sell your personal information.
 The company does, however, share your information with genetic experts who work to improve the product.
 But each of these third parties are required to protect your information and only use it when providing services to Living DNA.
 If you wish to close your account and discard your DNA sample, Living DNA will comply.

 English Taylor is a San Francisco-based women’s health and wellness writer and birth doula.
 Her work has been featured in The Atlantic, Refinery29, NYLON, LOLA, and THINX.
 Follow English and her work on Medium or on Instagram